-Districts survey their campuses with respect to the needs of non- or limited-English-speaking parents and guardians, and develop outlines or summaries of critical emergency planning information in Spanish, Vietnamese and other threshold languages prevalent in their local communities.
+Districts survey their campuses with respect to the needs of non- or limited-English-speaking parents and guardians, and develop outlines or summaries of critical emergency planning information in Spanish, Vietnamese, and other threshold languages prevalent in their local communities.

-The Fountain Valley School District has yet to survey campuses with respect to the needs of non or limited English speaking parents and guardians but will develop a summary of critical emergency planning information in their native language in the near future.
+Magnolia School District intends to survey campuses with respect to the needs of non or -limited English speaking parents and guardians and will develop a summary of critical emergency planning information in the native languages identified to be required for the 2011/2012 school year.